 I wonder what it was like in that Upper Room.
 They had been told that there was something new coming.
 They felt life likely wasn't going to be simply more of the same.
 As they waited, however, the hours and and days began to slip by.

 Was there impatience in the air?
 Had the excitement of the Resurrection turned to boredom as the waiting days went by?
 Or, is it possible that the atmosphere of the Upper Room crackled with that kind of electricity one senses in people waiting for a championship sporting event to begin?

-My wife and I have become big fans of the Southern Nazarene University women's basketball team.
+When I was teaching at Southern Nazarene University, my wife and I became big fans of the SNU women's basketball team.
 In March of 2004 we traveled to Jackson, TN to watch the SNU Crimson Storm play in (and ultimately win) the NAIA Division I national tournament.
 On the morning of the championship game, there was anticipation within us throughout the day.
 There was excitement in the air as we arrived at the arena even before they opened the doors to let in spectators.